SankaitLaroiya/REN_Template_Project/README.md

 # Information
 - Server runs on port 5000 (change it in server.js)
 - React Front end proxies all the requests to localhost:5000 (change it in client/package.json, this should match the server port in server.js)
 - Use "npm run build" in the client folder to generate production build for client side and then serve static content from server.
+Currently, the static directory is set to client/build (change it in server.js)
 - Happy Coding :)